Romans 5:18-21 To save the world, believers must live as Jesus lived and to exercise divine power to forgive sins

 So then as through one transgression there resulted condemnation to all men, even so through one act of righteousness there resulted justification of life to all men.

 Through one transgression committed by Adam, there resulted in condemnation to all men.
-To be condemned is to be relegated to the caste of sinners and slaves awaiting eternal death.
-Here, sinners are imprisoned in the devil’s dungeon of sin, poverty and sickness.
+To be condemned is to be relegated to the caste of sinners and slaves in a state of death.
+Here, sinners are imprisoned in the devil’s dungeon of darkness, spiritual poverty and sickness.
 For God had in the beginning set forth in the Law: “In the day that you eat of it, you will surely die” (Genesis 2:17b).
 However, God in His mercy have provided a way to annul what He had set forth.
-Through Jesus’s one act of righteousness, all men are exonerated from condemnation and death.
-What is that righteous act that acquitted humanity?
-Why is that act considered as righteous by God?
+Through Jesus’s one act of righteousness, all men are given a way of escape from condemnation and death.
+What is that righteous act that acquitted humanity from death?
+Why is that act considered as righteous and effectual by God?

 At the Father’s bidding, Jesus willingly surrendered Himself to evil men to be executed on the cross.
 In so doing, Jesus demonstrated perfect love towards the Father.
 At the same time, perfect love towards man by asking the Father to forgive the sins of His tormentors.
-Thus, Jesus’s act of righteousness fulfilled the legal requirement to exonerate humanity (justification).
+Thus, Jesus’s act of righteousness fulfilled the legal requirement to exonerate all who believe (justification).

 For as through the one man’s disobedience the many were made sinners, even so through the obedience of the One the many will be made righteous.

-Jesus stemmed the transmission of sinful inclinations through His life of righteousness and obedience to God.
-Not only did Jesus stop the regress of morality in humanity, but He also turned humanity towards righteousness.
+Jesus stemmed the transmission of corrupt human ego through His righteous ego and obedience to God.
+Not only did Jesus exonerated the transgressions for all who believed, but He also gives them a righteous ego towards godliness and perfection.

 The Law came in so that the transgression would increase; but where sin increased, grace abounded all the more.

-Man’s progress towards righteousness is made possible through Jesus’s sacrifice and His righteous life.
-What then is the role of the Law in making man righteous?
+Man’s progress towards perfection is made possible through Jesus’s imputation of His righteous ego into all believers.
+What then is the role of the Law?
 Firstly, the Law serves as a structure, a basis through which God judges the world.
 The Law is likened to a weighing scale, weighing our soul against God’s standard.
 It surfaces sinful attitudes that lie hidden in the heart.
 Hebrews 4:12 says concerning the Law or the word of God,

 For the word of God is living and active and sharper than any two-edged sword, and piercing as far as the division of soul and spirit, of both joints and marrow, and able to judge the thoughts and intentions of the heart. – Hebrews 4:12